-A combination of high-quality care (for international patients), cost savings, and access to affordable complex treatments make India a favored option for many people seeking healthcare abroad.
+A combination of high-quality care, cost savings, and access to affordable complex treatments make India a favored option for many people seeking healthcare abroad.

 India is one of the world's most popular medical tourism destinations, and the rate of foreign patients receiving treatment in the country is growing by 20% each year (Youngman, 2014).